A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Methods

-To reflect the OPAL study, we have made several exclusion restrictions.
+We have made several exclusion restrictions.
 First, the trial arm $A^c$ is completely randomized; this assumption can easily be relaxed to reflect covariate-dependent randomization schemes.
-Second, there is no impact of the trial arm $A^c$ on underlying HIV risk status $\bm{Y1}^*$.
-In other words, we assume the intervention does not impact the target population of interest.
+Second, there is no impact of the trial arm $A^c$ on underlying status $\bm{Y1}^*$.
+In other words, we assume the trial arm does not change who is in the focus population (e.g., who is at risk of HIV acquisition).
 We relax this and other assumptions in Section~\ref{sec:extensions}.
-Third, there is no effect of underlying risk status $\bm{Y1}^*$ on screening $\bm{\Delta}$; this assumption is needed for identification, as detailed below (Section~\ref{sec:stage1}).
-Finally, by definition, observed HIV risk status $\bm{Y1}$ is only a function of underlying risk status $\bm{Y1}^*$ and measurement $\bm{\Delta}$.
+Third, there is no effect of underlying status $\bm{Y1}^*$ on screening $\bm{\Delta}$; this assumption is needed for identification, as detailed below (Section~\ref{sec:stage1}).
+Fourth, by definition, observed status $\bm{Y1}$ is only a function of underlying status $\bm{Y1}^*$ and measurement $\bm{\Delta}$.
+Finally, the only effect of screening ($\bm{\Delta}) $ on the outcome ($\bm{Y2}$) is through establishing that the individual is in the focus population ($\bm{Y1}=1$).
 Using the causal model, we can generate counterfactuals and formally define the causal estimand of interest, as described next.